kasenetz/hbcd-docs/docs/faq.md

 </div>
 <div class="notification-collapsible-content">
 <br>
-<p>No: using generative AI tools (e.g. ChatGPT) in this manner is a violation of the data use agreement.</p>
+<p>It is prohibited to input HBCD data into generative AI tools (e.g., ChatGPT) because doing so would violate the terms of the data use agreement.
+These agreements strictly limit access to approved individuals to protect sensitive information.
+Generative AI tools process input data in ways that may result in unauthorized access or unintended use, making them unsuitable for handling restricted data.</p>
 </div>
 </p>